clarkezone/clarkezone.github.io/_posts/2018-12-14-animated-vector-graphics-using-windows_ui_composition.md

 ```

-So, let's use those two helpers to create a simple path using Direct2D.
+Next, let's use those two helpers to create a simple path using Direct2D.
 The ShapeVisual configuration is the same as in the first example.

 ```c++
 void Scenario2SimplePath(const Compositor & compositor, const ContainerVisual & root) {